Prof. José M. F. Moura

 He contributes regularly to IEEE publications.

 He received the 2012 IEEE Signal Processing Society Society Award for outstanding technical contributions and leadership in signal processing, the 2010 IEEE Signal Processing Society Technical Achievement Award for fundamental contributions to statistical signal processing.
+In 2013 he was given the Philip L. and Marsha Dowd Chair Professorship.
 In 2010, he was elected University Professor at Carnegie Mellon University to recognize his professional achievement as well as his breadth of interests and competence.
 This title is conferred on faculty members with exceptional national or international distinction.
 He was awarded by CMU the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education and with Prof. Püschel the 2007 CIT Outstanding Research Award.
 He received in 2006 an IBM Faculty Award.

-Prof. Moura is IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
-He currently serves on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
-He s also a member of the IEEE Awards Board.
-He was the President of the IEEE Signal Processing Society (SPS) (2008-09) and is currently Past President and Chair of the Nominations and Appointments Committee of the same Society (2010-11).
+Prof. Moura was IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
+He served on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
+He is a member of the IEEE Awards Board.
+He was the President of the IEEE Signal Processing Society (SPS) (2008-09).
 He was a member of the IEEE Educations Activities Board (EAB) (2010) where he chaired the Society Education Outreach Committeee.
 He was Vice-Chair of the IEEE Publications Services and Products Board (PSPB) (2008).
 Read his editorials in the IEEE Signal Processsing Magazine (Jan 2008 through Jan 2010.)

 Moura co-founded and co-directs CenSCIR, the Center for Sensed Critical Infrastructure Research, see the ECE news or the CMU press release.

-Professor Moura introudced in Spring 2011 a graduate level course 18-799 H Network Science: Modeling and Inference, that he is teaching again in the Spring 2012.
-He has taught the sophomore level 18-202, Mathematical Foundations of Electrical Engineering course, the junior level 18-396 Signal and Systems course and the graduate courses 18-751 Applied Stochastic Processes and 18-752 Detection, Estimation, and Identification.
-He taught 18-899 Algebraic Signal Processing in Spring 2004.
-In the Falls 2007 and 2009 he taught the sophomore level 18-202 Mathematical Foundations for Electrical Engineering.
+Professor Moura introduced in Spring 2011 a graduate level course 18-799 H Network Science: Modeling and Inference.
+He has taught the sophomore level 18-202, Mathematical Foundations of Electrical Engineering course, the junior level 18-396 Signal and Systems course, and the graduate courses 18-751 Applied Stochastic Processes and 18-752 Detection, Estimation, and Identification.
+He also introduced and taught 18-899 Algebraic Signal Processing.

-Moura's research interests include Network Science, see his current projects on Cognitive Networks, Global Behavior in Large Scale Systems, and on distributed inference algorithms on graphs.
+Moura's research interests include Data Science and Network Science.
+Current and past projects have included Cognitive Networks, Global Behavior in Large Scale Systems, and distributed inference algorithms on graphs.
 Other research area of interest is statistical theory of shape: Shapes provide a rich set of clues on the identity and topological properties of an object.
 In many imaging environments, the same object appears to have different shapes due to such distortions as translation, rotation, reflection, scaling, or shearing.
 Also, the correspondence between pixels of different distorted images of the same object is usually unknown.
 Our work looks at shape invariants and at the geometry of the shape space addressing questions like 'how close are two shapes' or 'how do we morph one shape into another.'

 Home | Research | Publications